-On November 20, 2001 FERC issued a new order entitled "ORDER ON TRIENNIAL MARKET POWER UPDATES AND ANNOUNCING NEW, INTERIM GENERATION MARKET POWER SCREEN AND MITIGATION POLICY (Docket No. ER96-2495-015, et al.).
+On November 20, 2001 FERC issued a new order entitled "ORDER ON TRIENNIAL MARKET POWER UPDATES AND ANNOUNCING NEW, INTERIM GENERATION MARKET POWER SCREEN AND MITIGATION POLICY (Docket No. ER96-2495-015, et al).
 The order introduced a new test for market power called the "Supply Margin Assessment", laid out mitigation measures for companies failing the test and found a number of companies not in compliance with the order.
 The Supply Margin Assessment is designed to test for market power within a utility control area.
 A control area is defined as the area transcribed by an individual utility's transmission system in which the utility has responsibility of balancing supply and demand of electricity and maintaining the stability of the system.
 FERC has stated that a utility has market power if the utility's generation capacity in the control area is greater than the Supply Margin in the control area.
 The Supply Margin is defined as the total generation in excess of the peak load (reserve margin) in the area plus the total transmission capacity interconnected to the area.
 If a utility fails this test, FERC will judge the utility as having market power unless the utility joins a Regional Transmission Organization (RTO).
 If the utility joins an RTO they are absolved of having market power by FERC.
 Ostensibly, this is because an RTO will have market monitoring capabilities and transmission congestion management protocols that will mitigate market power within the RTO.
 If a utility refuses to join an RTO, FERC has set out a number of onerous mitigation measures including revoking the utilities ability to charge market-based rates for wholesale market transactions as well as requiring that an independent third party operates the utility's open access, real-time information system.
 With this order FERC has migrated from the hub and spoke method where it was relatively difficult to demonstrate market power to the Supply Margin Assessment where virtually every vertically integrated utility in the country will fail the test unless they join an RTO.
 In this regard, the order seemed designed to "encourage" all utilities to join RTO's.
-In a dissent to the order, FERC commissioner Linda K. Breathitt stated, "If forming RTO's is the goal here, then we should be straightforward about that and do a rulemaking to mandate them, going through the front door and not the back door".
-This FERC ruling has interesting consequences for the Conditions Certain of LB901.
+In a dissent to the order, ER96-2495-015, FERC commissioner Linda K. Breathitt ("Comments of Commissioner William L. Massey and Commissioner Linda K. Breathitt, Federal Energy Regulatory Commission," May 14, 2001) stated, "If forming RTO's is the goal here, then we should be straightforward about that and do a rulemaking to mandate them, going through the front door and not the back door".
+This FERC ruling has interesting consequences for the Conditions Certain in Neb.
+Rev. Stat. § 70-1003(6).
 If one applies the FERC logic, then Issue #1, "Nebraska being part of an RTO" and Issue #2 "Whether or not a viable wholesale market exists in a region which includes Nebraska" merges into one.
-In other words if Condition #1 is satisfied, then Condition #2, by definition, will also be satisfied.
+In other words if Condition #1 is satisfied, Condition #2, by definition, will also be satisfied.
 The Supply Margin Assessment Order generated so much controversy that FERC suspended implementation.
 In the two and a half years following the suspension, FERC solicited many rounds of comments, held a two day technical conference and issued a whitepaper to gather feedback on various options and proposals.